a-koro/camino/README.md

 ```

 How to:
+1. Donwload the code and build locally the artifact.
-1. Add the dependency to your preferred build tool.
+2. Add the dependency in your preferred build tool configuration.
    For example if you are using maven just add the dependency to your pom.xml .
-2. Create your own JSON flows and add them under src/main/resources/****.json .
+3. Create your own JSON flows and add them under src/main/resources/****.json .
    This path is configurable under the following property "camino.path".
-3. Add the following property spring.camino.enabled=true in your application.properties file.
+4. Add the following property spring.camino.enabled=true in your application.properties file.
-4. Start your application and camino will automatically load your flow(s).
+5. Start your application and camino will automatically load your flow(s).